usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.1.3(19)(a)**

 Readily removable or folding seating units may be installed in lieu of providing an open space for wheelchair users.
 Folding seating units are usually two fixed seats that can be easily folded into a fixed center bar to allow for one or two open spaces for wheelchair users when necessary.
-These units are more easily adapted than removable seats which generally require the seat to be removed in advance by the facility management.<br/>Either a sign or a marker placed on seating with removable or folding arm rests is required by this section.
+These units are more easily adapted than removable seats which generally require the seat to be removed in advance by the facility management.

+Either a sign or a marker placed on seating with removable or folding arm rests is required by this section.
 Consideration should be given for ensuring identification of such seats in a darkened theater.
 For example, a marker which contrasts (light on dark or dark on light) and which also reflects light could be placed on the side of such seating so as to be visible in a lighted auditorium and also to reflect light from a flashlight.

 **A4.1.6 Accessible Buildings: Alterations**